 Antonio Ocampo-Guzman is an actor, director, and theatre teacher originally from Bogotá, Colombia.
 He has been at Northeastern since 2007 and received tenure in 2013.
 He serves as the Chair of the Department of Theatre and teaches all levels of acting, voice and improvisation.

 Antonio trained as an actor with the Teatro Libre de Bogotá.
 After further studies in voice and physical theater in England, he spent three years as an actor and an artist-manager at Shakespeare & Company in Lenox, Massachusetts.

 Antonio completed his training with renowned Master Teacher Kristin Linklater (author of Freeing the Natural Voice) in 1998.
 He adapted this popular practice into Spanish and the National Autonomous University of Mexico (UNAM), the largest university in Latin America, published his La Liberación de la Voz Natural: el Método Linklater in 2010, with reprintings in 2013 and 2015.
 He serves as a consultant for the Center for Voice Studies (CEUVOZ) in Mexico City, where he runs a Linklater Voice Teacher-training Program.
-He is a proud member of the Voice & Speech Trainers Association (VASTA) and serves on its Board of Directors.
+He is a proud member of the Voice & Speech Trainers Association (VASTA) and serves as its President 2022-2024.

 As an actor, Antonio has worked with Teatro Libre in Bogotá, the Desmond Jones Company in London, and, in the United States, Shakespeare & Company, Phoenix Theatre, Provincetown Theatre, Actors’ Shakespeare Project, and the Nora Theatre, among others.